dorazhao99/community-module-template/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+I'm submitting the following changes...
+- [ ] New information to the module
+- [ ] Removed information from the module
+- [ ] Updated existing information
+- [ ] Other

+## Updated Module

-## Describe your changes and reasons behind making this change
+## Describe your changes